Travel Prices in Croatia: Food, Alcohol, Hotels & More (2026 Update)

 Croatian stuffed bell peppers

-Burek – (baked pastries filled with cheese or meat) starting from €1 – €1.5, these are hearty and delicious.
-You MUST try one of these traditional Croatian foods while visiting (and most likely more afterwards!)
+Burek – (baked pastries filled with cheese or meat) starting from €2.00 to €2.50 per slice, these are hearty and delicious.
+You MUST try one of these traditional Croatian foods while visiting the country (and most likely more afterward!)
+You will fall in love with them – I sure did!

-Soparnik – a thin double-crust pizza filled with spinach or blitva (chard) for around 1 Euro.
+Soparnik – these also cost €2.00 to €3.00 a piece.
+Soparnik is a thin double-crust pizza filled with spinach or blitva (chard) that is tasty and always leaves you buying a second.

-Pizza – ranges from as low as €1 for a slice to €5 for an entire pizza.
-Prices vary depending on the type you choose, more expensive options being available.
-There are also really good ones to be had at the Italian pizzerias.
+Pizza – This is where you’ll see a big jump, as prices range from €3 for a slice to €15 for an entire pie.
+Prices vary depending on the type you choose, with more expensive options available.

 Viska pogaca, a type of pie from the island of Vis with anchovies, onion and tomato for approx €2.
 Another must try Croatian delicacy!

-Cevapi or Cevapcici – grilled beef and pork rolls with onions served in a thin bun called lepinja, together with ajvar (a relish of red peppers, with garlic).
+Mouth-watering and filling, these are grilled beef and pork rolls with onions served in a thin bun called lepinja, usually with ajvar (a red pepper relish).

-Big Mac, burgers and sandwiches are available for around €3 and above
+Burgers and sandwiches are available for around €8 and above in tourist spots.

 Vegetarian / vegan food – Tofu, seitan sandwiches of whole grain, sushi vegan, stewed meal with vegetables, whole grains and legumes.
-Prices range from €1.5 to €3 per portion.
+Prices range from €8 to €15 per portion.

 Looking to cook like a Croatian?
 Make sure to check out my fritule recipe, as well as the krostule recipe to get started!

-Full course meal in local restaurant – around €5 for a single person
+• Full course meal in a local restaurant – Around €15 – €17 for a single person (“daily menu” type of meal).

-A full meal for two in a slightly more luxurious restaurant (main and dessert, drinks and tips) start from around €25 and can go up all the way to €45 (or even more if you splurge).
+• A full meal for two in a decent restaurant (main and dessert, drinks, and tips) starts at around €50 and can quickly go up to €90 (or even more if you splurge).

 Bacon salad i n Croatia

-Salad with bacon: around €2.5.
+Salad with bacon.
 Seems small, but all that bacon and white cheese make it surprisingly hearty.

 Pork Ribs

-Amazingly delicious pork ribs above with THREE side dishes below: €4!
+Amazingly delicious pork ribs above with THREE side dishes (photo below)!

 Croatia restaurant side dishes